BGforgeNet/fallout2-unlimited-party-mod/readme.txt

 - Launch uninstall.bat

 ###License
-- It provided as is, without any guarantee.
+- It's provided as is, without any guarantee.
 Feel free to use it in any way that you see fit.

 ###Used software
 * Noid's compiler (from http://www.nirran.com/Fallout2moddingTools.php)